Khoshbayani/detecting_swear_words/README.md

-# detecting_swear_words
+# How to use detecting_swear_words
-a python script detecting swear words from text and trying to prevent bypassing the system
+just download all files from repository and save them to directory (folder) , then look at sample.py which is a good example of how to use this project

 # Legal Disclaimer